 How to calculate the weighted average cost of capital (WACC)

-Raising capital comes at a cost; to better understand this cost, we use the weighted average cost of capital (WACC) to define the average post-tax cost of a company’s two main sources of capital: debt and equity (including, but not limited to common stock, preferred stock, bonds, and any other long-term debt).
+Raising capital comes at a cost.
+To better understand this cost, we use the weighted average cost of capital (WACC) to define the average post-tax cost of a company’s two main sources of capital: debt and equity.
+This includes common stock, preferred stock, bonds, and other long-term debt.
+WACC is an essential financial metric that helps investors and corporate managers make informed decisions about investment opportunities, mergers, and the overall financial health of a business.

 Maintain independence and raise money your way